-- Expanded services that telehealth will cover: - Waives Pre-Existing Patient Relationship Requirement for "E-visits" and "Virtual Check-ins" - Expands telehealth coverage to 135 additional services - Examples: ED visits, initial nursing facility and discharge visits, initial hospital care and discharge, initial and subsequent observation, home visits, therapy services, group psychotherapy - Must be provided by qualified telehealth practitioner - Changes in reimbursement to reflect non-facility place of service - Expands potential use of audio-only (not considered "telehealth") - Intention to add new types of telehealth services on a sub-regulatory basis through guidance, instead of the formal notice-and-comment process - Expanded ability to use telehealth to render care: - Can use telehealth to meet many face-to-face visit requirements (e.g., home health, hospice recertification) - Clarifies that clinicians can bill for remote patient monitoring technology for individuals with acute and chronic conditions, even unrelated to COVID-19. - Providers can use telehealth to meet direct supervision requirements (instead of observing in-person).
+- Expanded services that telehealth will cover: - Waives Pre-Existing Patient Relationship Requirement for "E-visits" and "Virtual Checkins" - Expands telehealth coverage to 135 additional services - Examples: ED visits, initial nursing facility and discharge visits, initial hospital care and discharge, initial and subsequent observation, home visits, therapy services, group psychotherapy - Must be provided by qualified telehealth practitioner - Changes in reimbursement to reflect non-facility place of service - Intention to add new types of telehealth services on a sub-regulatory basis through guidance, instead of the formal notice-and-comment process - Expanded ability to use telehealth to render care: - Can use telehealth to meet many face-to-face visit requirements (e.g., home health, hospice recertification) - Clarifies that clinicians can bill for remote patient monitoring technology for individuals with acute and chronic conditions, even unrelated to COVID-19. - Providers can use telehealth to meet direct supervision requirements (instead of observing in-person).